Artificial Intelligence Techniques for Next-Generation Mega Satellite Networks: Features Challenges of Satellite Networks

 An inherent advantage of deploying massive number of satellites in the constellation is the enhancement in the network redundancy and capacity.
 However, as the number of satellites in the constellation increases, challenges such as network management, access network optimization, and network security become more glaring.
 Another key challenge is the standardization and harmonization between terrestrial networks, such as 5G/6G, and non-terrestrial networks, which exacerbates the complexity in achieving seamless integrated TNTNs~\cite{9755278}.

 Massive satellite networks exhibit underlying trends that are challenging to capture using common methodologies, especially as the network is growing in size with the constant addition of more satellites and ground terminals as the network is scaled.
 To address these constantly varying challenges, AI techniques that rely on real-time learning can provide dynamic and proactive methodologies to achieving harmony and optimization in TNTNs.
-The major advantages of AI techniques is their inherent ability to retrain the neural network to adapt to scalability and growth, as well as, the sharing of unique information among the satellites in the constellation using federated learning.
+The major advantages of AI techniques are their inherent ability to be retrained to adapt to scalability and growth, as well as, the ability to transfer enabling the sharing of unique information among the satellites in the constellation using distributed learning techniques.
+This enables the network to be more robust and adaptive to variations that may occur as the operating environment is changing.
 In Sec.~\ref{Sec_Network}, we detail the deployment of several state-of-the-art AI techniques to address ISL optimization, satellite access network, and network security.